 In the meantime, please do sign up to our prospective teachers list for further updates.

-Please note that the information below relates to the scholarship programme for the 2022-23 academic training year and is retained for reference only.
+Please note that the following information on this page relates to the scholarship programme for the 2023-24 academic year and is retained for reference only.

 The IOP Scholarship includes: